-Cards Against Humanity Buys A Piece Of Land Along The US-Mexico Border, & Issues The Most Badass Statement
+Cards Against Humanity Buys Land Along U.S.-Mexico Border, & Issues The Most Badass Statement Ever

 If you've ever played Cards Against Humanity, then you're probably already aware that it's not exactly your average party game.
 The so-called "party game for horrible people" is both totally inappropriate and completely hilarious, but the creators have also proven themselves to be masters of unexpected stunts which, while entertaining, also serve up some important social commentary.
 In 2015, for example, they let customers buy absolutely nothing from them for $5 on Black Friday, and they once also offered up Cards Against Humanity for Her, the exact same game in a pink box for $5 more ("Perfect for Margarita Nights!").
 This year though, Cards Against Humanity bought a piece of land along the U.S.-Mexico border, and it might just be the company's best move yet.